hippylib/soupy/paper/paper.md

 while providing implementations for commonly used risk measures, including expectation, variance, and superquantile/conditional-value-at-risk (CVaR). as well as derivative-based optimizers.
-SOUPy leverages FEniCS [@LoggMardalWells12] for the formulation, discretization, and solution of PDEs, and the framework of hIPPYlib [@VillaPetraGhattas18; @VillaPetraGhattas21] for sampling and adjoint-based derivative computation, while also providing interfaces to existing optimization algorithms in SciPy.
+SOUPy leverages FEniCS [@LoggMardalWells12] for the formulation, discretization, and solution of PDEs, and the framework of hIPPYlib [@VillaPetraGhattas18; @VillaPetraGhattas21] for sampling from random fields, adjoint-based and matrix-free derivative computation, while also providing interfaces to existing optimization algorithms in SciPy.

 # Statement of need

-Problems of PDE-constrained optimization under uncertainty arise due to the need to make risk-informed decisions in the presence of uncertainty.
+Problems of PDE-constrained optimization under uncertainty arise due to the ubiquity of uncertainty in physical and engineered systems.
 In deterministic PDE-constrained optimization, the goal is typically to minimize a quantity of interest (QoI) that is a function of the system's state and quantifies its performance, where the optimization and state variables are related through the underlying PDE model.
 Compared to this deterministic counterpart, PDE-constrained OUU represents an added layer of complexity, as the QoI becomes a random variable due to its dependence on the uncertain model parameters.